YamunaU75/FortuneMedical/README.md

 ## Dataset:

-Dataset comes from UCI ML Respository, https://archive.ics.uci.edu/dataset/462/drug+review+dataset+drugs+com.
+Dataset comes from UCI ML Respository: <a href = https://archive.ics.uci.edu/dataset/462/drug+review+dataset+drugs+com>.

 The dataset provides patient reviews on specific drugs along with related conditions and a 10 star patient rating reflecting overall patient satisfaction.
 Dataset was cleaned, and has 215,000 rows and 6 features.
 Two important features used in our analysis, description as below:

 `review`(text): Patient review after taking drug (categorical).